Details about training courses offered by Basford Consulting.

 Key Topics Covered:

-Economic climate and accounting consequences for December 2025
+Economic climate and accounting consequences for June 2026;

-Lates AASB amendments
+Lates AASB amendments;

-Latest IFRS Interpretations Committee Agenda Decisions
+Latest IFRS Interpretations Committee Agenda Decisions;

-ASIC Focus Areas and 2025 Surveillance Report
+ASIC Focus Areas and 2025 Surveillance Report; and

 Sustainability reporting and practical disclosure tips